valeoai/VideoActionModel/README.md

 ## Evaluation

-### Neuro-NCAP
+### NeuroNCAP

-Please follow the instructions on the [Neuro-NCAP readme](inference/README.md) for the evaluation on this task.
+Please follow the instructions on the [NeuroNCAP readme](inference/README.md) for the evaluation on this task.

 ![teaser](.github/ressources/frontal_0103_run_45.gif)